simulation-tree/worlds/README.md

 **Manual**

-This approach is the quickest:
+This approach performs the quickest:
 ```cs
 uint sum = 0;